1968 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Twelve

-Cyclonic Storm Thirteen
+Severe Cyclonic Storm Thirteen

 On December 8, a low-pressure area entered the Andaman Sea, which later concentrated into a well-marked low-pressure area on December 11, intensifying into a depression on the next day.
 On December 13, the depression became a deep depression, and in the evening it became a cyclonic storm.
-The U.S Weather Bureau issued a bulletin at 08:30 UTC, saying that the system had a dim eye which indicated the system's intensification.
+The U.S. Weather Bureau issued a bulletin at 08:30 UTC, saying that the system had a dim eye which indicated the system's intensification.
 According to satellite reports, the system maintained a maximum wind speed of 60 kn, and using Fletcher's formula, its minimum pressure was estimated at 996 mb.
 On December 15, at 08:23 UTC, the eye was no longer visible on satellite imagery, which indicated the system had weakened slightly.
 On December 16, the storm started moving south-westwards, and by December 17, the evening, the storm weakened into a deep depression, near the coast of Ceylon.
 It further weakened on the next day and moved over the southern peninsula of the Indian subcontinent.
 The system became a well-marked low-pressure area on December 18 and by December 20, the remnant moved into the Arabian Sea.

 Because it stayed most of its lifetime in the sea, not much impact occurred, however, rainfall still occurred in the Andaman and Nicobar Islands.
 The extreme southern peninsula experienced widespread rainfall on December 18 and 19.